linode/cli/README.md

 api-key foobarbaz123456
 ```

+The API key can also be set using an environment variable (LINODE_API_KEY).

 Alternatively, you can pass an `--api-key` option on the command line.

 That's it!
 Now you're ready to start using linode-cli.
 If you didn't place linode-cli somewhere in your PATH, you'll need to call it directly: `/path/to/linode-cli/linode`.
 Otherwise, you can simply use `linode`.